Avicity7/pyhelp/loops/for/README.md

 |-----------------------|-------------------------|
 | Looping through items | Repetition on condition |

 When using the `for` loop, you will need to be careful.
-Some often errors while using the loop include:
+Some often error while using the loop include:

 - `IndexError`
-    - What happened: You're trying to access an index not within the range of a list.
+    - What happened: You're trying to access an index, not within the range of a list.
     - What to do: You're likely using the `range()` method — change the stop or integer to a different value.
 - `TypeError`
     - What happened: You're likely trying to traverse a non-traversable list.